 To earn the certificate, students must complete the following within one academic year:

 - Participate in at least 6 of the workshops offered (FERPA, Title IX, and Classroom Management are mandatory),

-- Submit a copy of their statement of teaching philosophy, they will then receive feedback on it, and must submit a revised copy electronically to firstname.lastname@example.org by March 16, 2020, and
+- Submit a copy of their statement of teaching philosophy by February 19, 2021, they will then receive feedback on it, and must submit a revised copy electronically to firstname.lastname@example.org by March 12, 2021, and

 - Have an observation of their teaching and receive formative feedback.

-Click here to register for TACS Mirco Teaching Evaluations on April, 1, 2020.
-Registration is required and spots are limited.
+You must register for TACS Mirco Teaching Evaluations.
+This Teaching observation may take place via Blackboard (TBD Spring 2021).
 There will be professors there to evaluate your teaching.
 There is also an option to request a professor to come to a class you are currently teaching to evaluate there.

 *Note that workshops are open to all students as professional development, even if not in the program.
-Currently, all workshops are face-to-face on the main campus.
+For Fall 2021, all workshops are in Blackboard.

 2020-2021 TACS Workshops

 Registration for TACS is open.
 Registrer for the Fall 2020 GUIA program by the end of day August 12, 2020.